dlareau/puzzlehunt_server/docs/hunt_creation.rst

 You will be brought to the hunt creation page, which you should fill out, keeping in mind the following points:

-  - Make sure the start date is accurate or at the very least in the future, otherwise people will be able to see your hunt immediately.
+  - Make sure the start date is accuratej or at the very least in the future, otherwise people will be able to see your hunt immediately.
   - Make sure the end date is **after** the start date.
   - Do not check the "Is current hunt" box just yet
   - See the section below before putting anything into the template editor.